Credits you can claim against Capital Acquisitions Tax (CAT)

 - that the tax was calculated in accordance with the treaty

-- that the tax is final, so no application for a refund of UK tax is pending
+- that the tax is final, and no application for a refund of UK tax is pending

-- that if a refund is made by the UK, they will send us notice of that refund.
+- that if a refund is subsequently made by the UK, the Revenue Commissioners will be notified.

-This certificate must be retained for six years because if you are selected for audit, Revenue will need to see it.
+This certificate must be retained for six years and be available for audit, if required by Revenue.